Born Free USA Supports Introduction of Bill “Prohibiting Possession of Wild and Exotic Animals” in West Virginia

 “Born Free USA is saddened by Namibia's misguided and short-sighted decision to allow this black rhino hunt to take place.
 More importantly we will be mobilizing our grassroots supporters nationwide to oppose any permit application to bring the ‘trophy’ back into America.”

-Washington, D.C. -- Today, the online retailer Ethica, www.shopethica.com, dedicated to high-style ethical fashion, became a member of the International Fur Free Retailer Program, www.furfreeretailer.com.
-The announcement was made by Born Free USA and Carolina Cantor, Co-Founder and Fashion Director of the retail website.
+Washington, D.C. -- The store and online retailer, groovy (www.groovyshoes.ca), dedicated to unique fashion footwear and accessories for everyone, has just become a member of Born Free USA’s International Fur Free Retailer Program (www.furfreeshopping.com).
+The announcement was made by Born Free USA and Elaine Martin, owner of groovy.

 San Antonio concert brought attention to Born Free USA Primate Sanctuary in Texas

 Washington D.C. -- Rock legends REO Speedwagon hosted a guitar giveaway to support Born Free USA, a leader in animal welfare and wildlife conservation, at their concert yesterday, December 15, at the Majestic Theater in San Antonio, Texas.
 The event raised about $3,000 for the organization, which will be used to care for the animals at the Born Free USA Primate Sanctuary in Texas.

 An important day to learn more about the plight of all birds, captive and wild

 Washington D.C. -- Sunday, January 5 is the 12th anniversary of National Bird Day, when Born Free USA, a leader in animal welfare and wildlife conservation, in conjunction with Avian Welfare Coalition, shines a spotlight on issues critical to the protection and survival of birds – captive and wild.
 The annual campaign focuses on education and action to stop the international trade in wild birds, raises awareness about standards of care for birds who have been adopted as pets, and pushes for a deeper respect and understanding about the plight of all birds.